Developer Guide

 The way dueAt and dueBefore works is very similar, the difference only being the dueBefore and dueAt predicate.

-and DueAtPredicate
+DueBeforePredicate and DueAtPredicate extends DuePredicate.

 -

-compares the LocalDateTime input and every task’s LocalDateTime, and returns true if the task’s LocalDateTime is before the input’s LocalDateTime. -
+DueBeforePredicatecompares the LocalDateTime input and every task’s LocalDateTime, and returns true if the task’s LocalDateTime is before the input’s LocalDateTime. -

-compares the LocalDateTime input and every task’s LocalDateTime, and returns true if the task’s LocalDateTime equals the input’s LocalDateTime.
+DueAtPredicatecompares the LocalDateTime input and every task’s LocalDateTime, and returns true if the task’s LocalDateTime equals the input’s LocalDateTime.

 Command: